Miley Cyrus And Liam Hemsworth: Tish Cyrus Dishes On Upcoming Wedding

 Miley Cyrus and Liam Hemsworth began dating one another after being cast in the 2010 film The Last Song.
 At the time, the actors were playing love interests who lived near one another in a beach town.
 Two years later, they became engaged.

-Although Tish looks forward to helping Miley Cyrus with her wedding once she decides on a date, Tish admitted that she may not be the support her daughter will ultimately be looking for.
+Although Tish looks forward to helping Miley Cyrus with her wedding once she decides on a date, Tish admitted that she may not be the support her daughter will ultimately look for.

 “It’s tough.
 I think Miley would be the first to say it, I’ve heard her say it to so many people now that she is older, ‘My mom is not a ‘yes’ person.
 My mom is not going to tell me what I want to hear,'” explained Tish.